Using Photos From the Internet

 Free Stock Photo Sites

-Over 100,000 and growing completely free images over 20,000 of those are exclusive to Pikwizard so if you are looking for something different this is a good site to check out.
+Over 100,000 and growing free and a few premium images over 20,000 of those are exclusive to Pikwizard so if you are looking for something different this is a good site to check out.

 Over 1.4 million royalty free stock photos and videos.
 The quality is good and the site is easily searchable.

-Over 40,000 free stock photos with 3,000 added monthly.
+Over 40,000 free stock photos and videos with 3,000 added monthly.
 Most are licensed under the CC0 license.

 Morguefile has been around since 1996.
 They use a different license than the CC0 license so please read their licence page before downloading.
 The site has over 350,000 beautiful images so worth the extra step.